Genocide Prevention Program

 Achkar’s work has been featured in the Georgetown Journal of International Affairs, UN OCHA, Journal of Political Science Education, the Naval War College War Fighter Journal, the European Interagency Security Forum, and the Harvard University School of Public Health.
 Achkar holds a Bachelor of Arts in International Relations from Roger Williams University, a Master of Arts from the School of Diplomacy and International Relations at Seton Hall, and a MBA from Johnson and Wales University.

-Vigny Nimuraba is currently the Dean’s Assistant and a Ph.D.
-Student in the School for Conflict Analysis and Resolution at George Mason University.
+Vigny Nimuraba is Project Director of GPP's Violence Prevention Initiative.
 He serves as the Director of GPP’s Violence Prevention Initiative.
 He is a Shinnyo alumni.
 In his shinnyo–en Foundation project, “Building inter-cultural Bridges at GMU,” he brought together international and American GMU students through dialogue.
 He worked closely with UNHCR and Ligue Iteka in Burundi until 2011 as Regional Coordinator through the Ligue Iteka’s Monitoring of Returnees Project.
 Before Ligue Iteka, he held different positions from local and international organizations such as VISPE, Care International, and CNLS, among others, from which he got the inspiration and passion to dedicate his life to peaceful coexistence, Human Rights and social cohesion.
 He has a Bachelor’s degree in Economics from University of Ngozi (Burundi) and a Master’s degree in Conflict Analysis and Resolution from George Mason University.

 The rising number of natural and man-made disasters over the past decade has put pressure on the existing humanitarian system.
 Funding mechanism and capacities for humanitarian operators to respond effectively to humanitarian disaster have been stretched to the limit.
 The need for a new approach has led to the development of public-private partnerships in humanitarian settings.
 By combining the expertise, knowledge, and capabilities of the two sectors, humanitarian operators can be better prepared to face new challenges in the coming century.
 As the number of refugees and IDP now represent 1% of the world’s population, these partnerships will prove to be crucial to assist those that have been forcibly displaced.